The Silent Cost of a Weak Online Presence

 A simple way to assess the current situation is to look at recent reviews through the eyes of someone who has never played the course before.
 If those reviews inspire confidence, they are working in your favor.
 If they create hesitation, they are quietly costing more than most operators realize.

 Your online presence is already telling a story about your course.
 Whether that story helps or hurts is largely determined by how deliberately it is managed.
+Below you have a few examples from the same course around the same time.
+Yes, it’s the same golf course, but the holes are different.
+And if you read my review, I’m pretty honest with my thoughts.

 Teemu